 Answer: Only three percent of Arizona LLCs are PLLCs.
 Few people are required to form an Arizona PLLC.

-Arizona Revised Statutes Section 29-841.4 states: “‘Professional limited liability company’ means a limited liability company organized under this chapter for purposes that include rendering one or more categories of professional services.”
-Arizona Revised Statutes Section 10-2201.6 states: “‘Professional service’ means a service that may be lawfully rendered only by a person licensed or otherwise authorized by a licensing authority in this state to render the service.”
+Arizona Revised Statutes Section 29-3401.4 states: “‘Professional Limited Liability company’ means a limited liability company organized under this Chapter for purposes that include rendering one or more categories of professional services.”

 The following provisions apply only to AZ PLLCs: